 In the heat of the Puerto Rican sun, you need to cool yourself off!
 After a hike to La Mina Falls enjoy a cold dip in the water while the waterfall cascades down the rocks and over your head.
 El Yunque National Forest in Rio Grande, the only tropical rainforest in the U.S. National Forest System, is where you’ll find great hiking trails, refreshing waterfalls, and breathtaking views.

 You’ll truly be entertained at the Kiosks in Luquillo.
 Over 70 beach front vendors offer local Puerto Rican food such as mofongo, tostones, and pinchos.
 You can also find that hamburger or pizza, but why?
 When in Puerto Rico eat like a local.
 The food is delicious.
 In the evening, many venues have entertainment such as Charlie Sepuvelda, a famous Puerto Rican jazz artist.

 7) EARN BRAGGING RIGHTS

 You’ve always wanted to surf, now’s the time.
 Catch a wave at La Pared in Luquillo.
-There are several surf schools who would be happy to give you a lesson.
+There are several surf schools who would be happy to give you a lesson in this northeast Puerto Rico town.
 With a sandy bottom it’s a perfect place to learn to surf.
 You’ll never forget catching your first wave.